StanfordAccelerate/StanfordAccelerate.github.io/index.md

 ## Current Projects

 ### Agile Hardware (AHA)
-**Faculty: Priyanka Raina, Mark Horowitz, Pat Hanrahan, Clark Barrett, Kayvon Fatahalian**
+**People: Faculty - Priyanka Raina, Mark Horowitz, Pat Hanrahan, Clark Barrett, Kayvon Fatahalian, and many students advised by these faculty**

 The goals of the agile hardware project are
 1. To create a programmable platform (a coarse grained reconfigurable array or CGRA and its programming toolchain) tuned to running specific applications (such as neural networks and image processing pipelines) efficiently.